-At one point or another, most cyclists will wild camp when bicycle touring around the world.
-Whether it is through choice, necessity, habit or desire, it is almost a rite of passage.
+At one point or another, most touring cyclists will wild camp when on a long distance bike trip.
+Whether it is through choice, necessity, habit or desire, finding a place to camp for free is almost a rite of passage.

-It's also a great way to cut costs on a bicycle tour.
-Wild camping opens up new possibilities and experiences, and goes towards making a bicycle tour the unique journey it is.
+Stealth camping is also a great way to cut costs on a bicycle tour.
+Free camping opens up new possibilities and experiences, and goes towards making a bicycle tour the unique journey it is.

 Tips for Wild Camping

-Wild camping is the art of finding somewhere to camp out, and spend the night for free.
-Most people choose quiet, out of the way places such as fields or woods.
+Stealth camping is the art of finding somewhere to use as a camp site to spend the night for free.
+Most people choose quiet, out of the way place for a stealth site such as fields or woods.

 I have seen people wild camp everywhere though.
 On the side of the road, sports fields and even in the middle of town parks!
 This is a little bit too brazen for me.
-I prefer the stealth camping approach.
-Stealth camping has more of an emphasis on not being seen.
+I prefer to keep the stealth in stealth camping, with an emphasis on not being seen.

 Is Wild Camping legal?

-I have been approached on rare occasions by law or even army officials.
+I have been approached on rare occasions by local people, law or even army officials.
 A friendly conversation explaining that I am camping only for the night leaves everyone happy.
+Sometimes it leads to being invited somewhere else to camp which is even better.

 Useful tips on How to Wild Camp